Some of Montréal’s best hot chocolate

 Le Butterblume

-Le Butterblume has become one of the prettiest and most popular cafés in Mile End from day one.
+Le Butterblume is one of Mile End’s prettiest, tastiest and most popular cafés.
 Its take on the tartine made on its homemade sourdough bread is now legendary.
 Its hot chocolate concoction is made with 65% Weiss chocolate, some cocoa and love.
 Oh, and milk of course, regular or plant based.

 5836 Saint-Laurent Boulevard